paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 ### Rankings

-We said we could use utilities because it would help us put the candidates in order.
+We said we could use utilities because it would help us put the candidates in order .
 But we couldn't make sense of adding utilities from different people, so we don't need to add.
 Grades have an order and can't be added, so maybe we could use those.
 But grades imply comparisons between different people, and that doesn't make sense either.
 Really, the most accurate notation we could use would be rankings.
 Rankings only have an order.
 That's it.
 No adding, no comparisons between different people.
 Exactly what we need.

 ### Chicken Dilemma

 Even in some better voting methods, there can be a game of chicken.
 The game of chicken is weird.
 Let's consider the center squeeze example with {{ B }} {{ E }} {{ F }} again. {{ F }} voters can pull back their support from {{ B }} if they think {{ F }} can win against {{ E }}.
 And some of the {{ B }} supporters can pull away from {{ F }}.
 But if the {{ F }} supporters are overconfident, they can lose to {{ B }}.

 [The page on scored systems](newer) has a more thorough chicken dilemma explanation.
 Personally, I have a hard time trying to think of the chicken dilemma for pairwise voting, so I don't think it would affect voters.

 {% include sim.html id='chicken_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSwUoEMQz9l5xzaJIm3Zmb_-Bt2cMK3gZ3ERVE9NtN8xQHFilMmvTl9eV1PqjRejzKWFjcTnyUNlhi1C5YTE8nJpmYEF4060NZJXKjE9r7BBitjanTKhm8ksge45uV4JEnFEbZJvkZjbjtV0IOCWl8s_Jk-fdEWt0rU6zILCgKECdTXQaok0BILdIz5oWWIdmVSZMpiyoIiiJoFDTq1aCg0YHsgAwsNp2dOnLKWTatTrPCGnjMpxlfT6_bRpz5z-6vUgQBQtxi0wLhzp5Hvf36MRPZJ1owMHTbJ714uu9rUXL6wENikL5U0WGsYwzHGG5ljmMMdwTY4aP0Okx12BENQQoZeJuAqeElfP4cAYqAglgqDCgY6B1Q8HDetsvL_fv1kVa6u16fL2_njT6_Ab_6IUHSAgAA)'